10 Risky Investments to Avoid … Unless You Can Afford to Lose Everything

 - They’re confusing.
 Are you perplexed by bitcoin and options trading?
 So is pretty much everyone else.
 If you don’t understand how something works, it’s a sign you shouldn’t invest in it.

 - They’re volatile.
-Dramatic price swings may be exciting compared with the tried-and-true approach of investing across the stock market.
+Dramatic price swings may be exciting compared with the tried-and-true approach of dollar cost averaging and holding investments long term.
 But investing is downright dangerous when everything hinges on getting the timing just right.

 - The price is way too low.
 Just because an investment is cheap doesn’t mean it’s a good value.